Orientalism in early modern France: Scientific research

 In 1547, a second embassy was sent by the French king to the Ottoman Empire, led by Gabriel de Luetz.
-The embassy included numerous scientists, such as the botanist Pierre Belon, naturalist Pierre Gilles d'Albi, the future cosmographer André Thévet, philosopher Guillaume Postel, traveler Nicolas de Nicolay, or the cleric and diplomat Jean de Monluc, who would publish their findings upon their return to France and contribute greatly to the early development of science in France.
+The embassy included numerous scientists, such as the botanist Pierre Belon, naturalist Pierre Gilles d'Albi, the future cosmographer André Thévet, philosopher Guillaume Postel, traveller Nicolas de Nicolay, or the cleric and diplomat Jean de Monluc, who would publish their findings upon their return to France and contribute greatly to the early development of science in France.

 Political studies

 Knowledge of the Ottoman Empire allowed French philosophers to make comparative studies between the political systems of different nations.
 Jean Bodin, one of the first such theorists, declared his admiration for the power and administrative system of the Ottoman Empire.
 He presented as a model Turkish frugality, the Ottoman system of punishments for looting, and promotion on merit in the Janissaries.
 Such views would be echoed by 18th century comparative works such as L'Espion Turc or the Lettres persanes.